The D M Charitable Trust

 Overview

 THE D M CHARITABLE TRUST was established in 2005 through a Declaration of Trust and operates as a private grant-making trust focused exclusively on the Orthodox Jewish community.
 With an annual expenditure of approximately £211,000-£219,000, the trust makes grants to charitable organisations working in three specific areas: advancing Orthodox Jewish religion, advancing education (both religious and secular), and providing relief to those experiencing poverty, sickness, or frailty.
 Despite modest annual income (£1,677 in 2023, £16,005 in 2024), the trust distributes significant funds from its capital base.
-The trust operates worldwide with particular focus on Israel and the UK.
-All grant decisions rest with the trustees' absolute discretion, and the trust does not accept unsolicited applications from organizations.
+The trust operates in Israel and England.
+All grant decisions rest with the trustees' absolute discretion, and the trust does not accept unsolicited applications from organisations.

 Funding Priorities